 - Family (employee, spouse/LDA and child(ren)

-For more information about Legally Domiciled Adults (LDAs) go here.
+Employees must pay taxes for LDA and LDA child(ren) coverage.
+For more information about Legally Domiciled Adults (LDAs) click here.

 Questions regarding your medical, dental and vision benefits?